GDQuest/website/content/docs/guidelines/best-practices/tutorial-structure/index.md

 - What the code does without paraphrasing it.

-    - How the implementation affects performance
+    - How the implementation affects performance.
     - How a function works under the hood or what it does.
     - Edge cases you're accounting for.

 You can alternatively write those explanations before a short code listing.

-### Flow of a good tutorial body
+### Craft the flow of the tutorial

 **A good tutorial should use the flow that feels most natural to the reader.**

 It's a balancing act that involves:

 - Avoiding frequent back-and-forth between files.
-- Avoiding a robotic structure:
+- Avoiding a robotic structure.
+In other words:

-  1. Creating the whole scene structure with all nodes first.
+  1. Avoid creating the whole scene structure with all nodes first.
-  2. Creating a bunch of empty scripts.
-  3. Then, filling scripts from top to bottom sequentially.
+  2. Avoid creating a bunch of empty scripts and then filling them sequentially from top to bottom.

 The robotic structure is most convenient for the writer, but feels like copying mindlessly for the reader, even if you do your best to explain everything.